Monday, 30 March 2015

 Cook covered in minimal fire for 45 minutes, stirring every 7-8 minutes.

-Enjoy with jeera rice or any type of bread or like us with rice & a mixed vegetable curry, raw mango sweet chutney.
+Enjoy it with jeera rice or any type of bread or like us with rice & a mixed vegetable curry, raw mango sweet chutney.

 Friday, 27 March 2015